Nine Fitness Website Design Ideas for 2025

 Tips for using accordion text on your fitness website

 In addition to FAQ’s, accordion text is a great option if your class descriptions are long.
 You can display a short sentence of each and then use a single accordion as “read more” text to dropdown additional info.
+Adding accordion blocks in Squarespace is easy—just look for the block option instead of adding a regular text block.

 #8.
 GIF Thumbnails

-Even if you choose to focus on video as one of the key fitness website ideas you want to incorporate in 2024, you need to know that not everyone will watch those videos in their entirety or at all.
+Even if you choose to focus on video as one of the key fitness website ideas you want to incorporate in 2025, you need to know that not everyone will watch those videos in their entirety or at all.

 That's why GIF thumbnails make a great addition to your design plans.
 You can use video thumbnails on any video on your website.
 Choose the images carefully, or upload a short looping GIF instead.